technote-space/release-github-actions/README.md

 *Read this in other languages: [English](README.md), [日本語](README.ja.md).*

-This is a `GitHub Action` that automates the release of `GitHub Action`.
+This is a `GitHub Actions` that automates the release of `GitHub Actions`.
 Once you create a new tag, this action will automatically
 1. Run build
 1. Create branch for release